 - Authorizes the lowering of water quality in high quality waters, where necessary for social or economic importance

 - Provides a mechanism to provide additional protection for water of exceptional ecological or recreational significance.
-These are often called Outstanding National Resource Waters (ONRWs) or Tier 3 waters.
+These are often called ONRW or Tier 3 waters.

-Alaska's current antidegradation policy, adopted in 1997, is found in the Water Quality Standards regulations at 18 AAC 70.015.
+Alaska's current antidegradation policy, adopted in 1997, is found in the Water Quality Standards regulations at 18 AAC 70.015 (PDF) .
 EPA approved Alaska's policy with the stipulation that Alaska write implementation guidance.
-DEC adopted interim implementation methods in July 2010.
+DEC adopted Interim Implementation Methods (PDF) in July 2010.

 DEC began its recent antidegradation efforts in 2008 with a contractor produced report that outlined several options for the State to develop antidegradation implementation guidance and policy.

 Then in 2009, DEC hosted a public workshop on antidegradation issues.
 The purpose of the conference was to inform policy makers, wastewater discharge permittees, permit writers and interested public regarding options for implementation procedures.
 From information gathered in the workshop, DEC formulated and adopted the Interim Antidegradation Implementation Methods in 2010.

 In 2012, DEC assembled a stakeholder workgroup, comprised of representatives from state resource agencies, industry and non-governmental sources, to evaluate options and to provide recommendations on various core elements for the final antidegradation implementation methods to be developed by DEC.

 In January 2013, the workgroup completed a final report that highlighted key issues and made recommendations for drafting new antidegradation implementation regulations.
 The Division drafted proposed regulations based on the workgroup recommendations and departmental input, review and approval.